Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Design

 Regarding the databases, in industrial settings where there is the need to scale to \emph{hundreds of millions} of customers, the applied database is often distributed.
-At Meituan, this is achieved by sets of databases with an ad-hoc Rational Database Service (RDS), developed internally by Meituan to meet their scale needs.
+At Meituan, this is achieved by sets of databases with an ad-hoc Relational Database Service (RDS), developed internally by Meituan to meet their scale needs.
 Connections between the SUT and databases are managed by sets of database middlewares.
-For instance, as shown in Figure~\ref{fig:sut}, a connection between \textit{SUT} and databases might be further distributed to multiple data sources (e.g., read, write) to different databases.
+For instance, as shown in Figure~\ref{fig:sut}, a connection between \emph{SUT} and databases might be further distributed to multiple data sources (e.g., read, write) to different databases.
 In addition, the RDS audits and monitors all SQL commands executed on the databases.
-For example, \texttt{TRUNCATE} and \texttt{DROP} commands are forbidden from the web services, as the databases and tables are allowed to be created only manually through an audit process.
-In Table~\ref{tab:sut-info}, we also report related statistics of the database used in the two chosen web services.
+For example, in the first experiment, we found that \texttt{TRUNCATE} and \texttt{DROP} commands are forbidden from the web services, as the databases and tables are allowed to be created only manually through an audit process at Meituan.
+In Table~\ref{tab:sut-info}, we also report the number of tables and the number of rows of data in the databases for all chosen web services.

-The two web services chosen as case studies in this paper are services whose previous versions are actively used in production at Meituan.
-Before the running of the experiments for this paper, no known bugs and faults were present (as all discovered bugs are promptly fixed).
+All these web services chosen as SUTs in this paper are services whose previous versions are actively used in production at Meituan.
+Before running the experiments for this paper, no known bugs and faults were present (as all discovered bugs are promptly fixed).